A popular style of yoga class, Bikram yoga is essentially a regular yoga workout in a hot temperature and sometimes humid room.

 Headquartered in Boston with affiliated studios in more than 20 other U.S. states.
 Baptiste Power Vinyasa studios teach hot flow yoga in the style of Baron Baptiste.
 Studios are heated to about 95 degrees F to facilitate stretching.

-The popular CorePower Yoga studio chain has a lot of different classes on its menu, each with its own preferred temperature.
+The popular CorePower Yoga studio chain has a lot of different classes on its menu, each with its own preferred hot yoga temperature.
 The CorePower Yoga 2 (C2) class, an all-level hot flow class, is taught in a room maintained between 93 and 98 degrees F. Its Hot Yoga class involves 26 poses in a 105-degree F Temperature room, similar to Bikram yoga.

 This rapidly expanding style, co-founded by former senior Bikram instructor Mark Drost. boasts studios in the United States, South America, and Australia, with additional affiliates in Europe and Asia.
-Evolution teaches Bikram’s sequence under the moniker Primary Bikram yoga Series at Temperature 105 degrees F. Their other offerings range in temperature from 75 to 90 degrees F.
+Evolution teaches Bikram’s sequence under the moniker Primary Bikram yoga Series at Temperature 105 degrees F. Their other offerings range in temperature for hot yoga from 75 to 90 degrees F.

 This Canadian-based yoga franchise of Moksha Yoga called Modo Yoga in the United States. keeps its “green” classrooms at Temperature 103 degrees F. The Moksha sequence is always the same 40 poses and takes about 90 minutes.
 Students who are short on time can take a condensed 60- or 75-minute version of the sequence, while those who like vinyasa can try the flow version.